swingletree-oss/swingletree/README.md

 | `GITHUB_SECRET`       | Configures the GitHub webhook secret  |
 | `DATABASE_HOST`       | Configures the Redis database host  |
 | `DATABASE_PASSWORD`   | Configures the Redis database password to use for authentication |
+| `SONAR_SECRET`        | Configures the Basic Authentication password for the SonarQube webhook.

 ### GitHub App Configuration